Symphony No. 3 (Michael Haydn)

 Michael Haydn's Symphony No. 3 in G major, also known as Divertimento in G major, Sherman 3, MH 26, was written in Oradea (then known as Großwardein) in 1763, according to the Göttweig catalog.
 It is not listed in the Perger catalog.
-Wolfgang Amadeus Mozart's Salzburg Symphonies (K136-138) are examples of symphonies that were also called divertimenti (Guy, 1999).
+Mozart's Salzburg Symphonies (K136-138) are examples of symphonies that were also called divertimenti (Guy, 1999).

-Scored for 2 oboes, 2 bassoons, 2 horns, strings and continuo, in four movements:
+The symphony is scored for two oboes, two bassoons, two horns, strings, and continuo.
+It has four movements: